harta55/EnTAP/docs/source/interpreting_the_results.rst

 #. :ref:`Orthologous Groups/Ontology<ont-label>`
 #. :ref:`Protein Families<inter-label>` (optional)

 The two files to check out first are the :ref:`final annotations<final-label>` and :ref:`log file<log-label>`.
-These files are the most important and contain a summary of all the information collected at each stage, including statistical analyses.
+These files contain a summary of all the information collected at each stage, including statistical analyses.
 The remaining files are there for a more in depth look at each stage.
+All files will be contained in "entap_outfiles" directory as default, or different if the - - out-dir flag was specified.

 .. _final-label: